Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 5/7/2021
+    Incorporated changes from Daniel McDonald/Bots Of Prey to allow interaction with game elements.
+Then, to accommodate future games and simplify collision handling, incorporated the dyn4j physics and collision engine.
+Some robot configurations have not yet been adapted for the physics engine; they work, but still use kinetic simulation and don't collide with game elements.
+Only one robot configuration actually takes up and shoots rings: BetaBot.
+To use the simulator without game elements, open the Config.java file and change the value of GAME from "new UltimateGoal()" to "new NoGame()".

 CHANGES 1/22/2021
     Changed telemetry to match (nearly completely) the API of the FTC SDK (but no speech).
 Also, add stack trace output for exceptions thrown by op modes.

-CHANGES 12/28/2020
-    Introduced support for game elements for the Ultimate Goal game including rings and wobble goal.
-Robots can interact with game elements, and the human player (to return rings) is also simulated.

 CHANGES 9/20/2020
     Added Swerve robot configuration.
 Each of four swerve units has: a DcMotor for drive, a CR-Servo for steering,